hacKarim/SHOW-IFTTT_for_humans/README.md

 ## Getting involved

 This is a pretty small personal project, meaning that there is nothing much to collaborate on.
-However, I don’t exclude that you might want to learn something by playing with the repo or even make your own (much better) website based on my code.
+However, I don’t exclude that you might want to learn something by playing with the repo or even make your own app based on my code.
-If you have questions, feel free to ask me anything by creating a new [GitLab issue](https://gitlab.com/kachkaev/website-frontend/issues) or [sending an email](mailto:alexander@kachkaev.ru)!
+If you have questions, feel free to ask me anything by creating a new issue.

 The code is shared under the [MIT license](LICENSE), so you are free to do what you want with it!